okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/roles/index.md

 The ID of a resource is unique to the Resource Set, whereas the link that points to the resource is unique for the org.
 A Group, if used in two Resource Sets, has distinct IDs in each Resource Set but has the same self link in both.

-> **Note:** Governance resource are currently only supported as part of the [Standard Resource Sets](/docs/concepts/role-assignment/#standard-resource-sets).
+> **Note:** Governance resources are currently only supported as part of the [Standard Resource Sets](/docs/concepts/role-assignment/#standard-resource-sets).
 These cannot be used to create or update other resource sets.
 #### Resource examples

 ##### Group as resource